Camping in France can be one of the most relaxing family holidays for parents and children.

 Destination: Many of the popular holiday resorts are to be found on the South Western coast of France in Brittany, The Vendee, Charente and Aquitaine.
 So decide whether you want to stay as close as possible to the ferry port you arrived at or whether you want to drive further and explore the areas further south.
 Everyone has their preference, but when you phone to book your holiday we need to know what your plans are.
 Remember too, that what you might consider to be a short journey could be a journey too long to contemplate for some-one else.
 So let us know the region you want to visit or even better the French campsite that you have picked out as being ideal for your family.

 Your Family: We need to know how many adults will be going on holiday and the ages of any children under 18 years (some operators will have a different definition of the age of a child – but here at Matthews Holidays they are under 18 years).
 You will be asked for the first names of every one and the dates of birth of children.

 Your Car: Have to hand the make, model and registration number of the car you will be driving to France.
 We will have the height and length of most makes and models of cars, but if your car is going to be over 1.82m in height or more than 5m in length, then we need to know.
 Vehicles must be booked into the correct area of the ship or on Eurotunnel if travelling that way.

 Passports: These are necessary to enter France and for your return to the UK.
-Make sure at least three months in advance that every one in your party has a valid passport .
+Make sure at least three months in advance that everyone (including babies) in your party has a valid passport .
 Anyone who is not travelling on a British Passport may require a visa, and it is that persons responsibility to check with the French Embassy what is required.